LCC Special Education

 Transitional Academic Program (TAP): TAP is developed for students who require functional, social, vocational, and independent living skills which are necessary in preparation for a successful adult life.
 TAP provides a successful path for students on a certificate of completion track.
 Students in TAP are typically significantly below grade level in academics and adaptive behavior when compared to their same aged peers.
 Students in TAP participate regularly with community based learning and involvement with Workability job exploration which prepares them for successful independent life skills after for post-secondary outcomes.
 A student’s placement in the TAP program is made by an IEP team with the possibility of mainstreaming in general education and fundamental level courses.

-Social Emotional Academic Success (SEAS): The SEAS program’s foundation is to provide immediate and individualized supports to assist students who are primarily referred to the program based on their social and emotional needs, while also needing academic support.
-Within the SEAS system, the classrooms incorporate a behavioral modification system in the form of a Five Tier Level System that is managed through daily/weekly data collection.
+Seaside Program: The Seaside program’s foundation is to provide immediate and individualized supports to assist students who are primarily referred to the program based on their social and emotional needs, while also needing academic support.
+Within the Seaside program, the classrooms incorporate a behavioral modification system in the form of a Five Tier Level System that is managed through daily/weekly data collection.
 The goal of the behavior management system is to assist students in replacing or decreasing undesired behaviors with appropriate positive, or desired, behaviors.
-The SEAS program and its staff members are committed and trained to provide a safe and structured environment where all students are treated in a respectful and appropriate manner by all staff members.
-All SEAS staff members within the program are trained to respond to students’ behaviors within the framework of daily behavioral points and the Five Tiered Level System.
+The Seaside program and its staff members are committed and trained to provide a safe and structured environment where all students are treated in a respectful and appropriate manner by all staff members.
+All Seaside program staff members are trained to respond to students’ behaviors within the framework of daily behavioral points and the Five Tiered Level System.